pylaligand/dart-sqlite/CONTRIBUTING.md

    attached to the release;
 4. download the tag in your local client with `git fetch` and check it out with `git checkout vX.Y.Z`
+5. download the shared libraries with
+`dart tool/download_shared_libraries.dart`
-5. try a publication dry run with `pub publish -n`
+6. try a publication dry run with `pub publish -n`
-6. go for it: `pub publish`
+7. go for it: `pub publish`